zemin-xu/zemin-xu.github.io/_posts/2020-12-20-basics-of-recurrent-neural-network.md

 # Basics of Recurrent Neural Network

 Recurrent neural network is a type of network architecture that accepts variable inputs and variable outputs[1].
 In this post I will talk about the fundamental concepts of RNN and its variations like LSTM.
 This post is my note after course given by Hugo DURCHON in Telecom-SudParis, at ARTEMIS research group.
+Some of the graphs in this post are from his presentation.

 ## Sequence